 As always, be sure to confirm all information with the organizers as there may be updates at any time, as well as changes to events for social distancing and safety.

 It wouldn’t be the holidays in Portland without a visit to the Oregon Zoo’s annual winter festival, ZooLights.
 In addition to the classic walk through a dazzling display of 1.5 million lights, you can bring your family and friends to explore the lights by car with a drive-through experience on select nights.
 Check the website for the latest information.

-Described as the “largest holiday light show west of the Mississippi,” this is a great one for chilly days because you drive through it in your car!
+Described as the “largest holiday light show in the Northwest,” this is a great one for chilly days because you drive through it in your car!
 View over 250 colorful light set pieces and fully animated scenes from the toasty inside of your vehicle.
 All proceeds from the event will benefit Sunshine Division’s year-round hunger relief efforts in Portland.